 Really.
 Seriously.
 Fact.
 No one is infallible.

-Take a look at what just happened to Deutsche Bank (new management, no dividend and a great loss having to communicate).
+Take a look at what just happened to Deutsche Bank (new management, no dividend and a significant loss having to communicate).
 If you are a German, like me, you know Deutsche Bank is often seen as the infallible bank, the bank that knows how everything works, the goddess of banks, so successful that criticism runs off it like dewdrops from leaves in the morning – infallible.
-But in the end, if you don’t question your own business model and your behavior toward your customers, it can lead you to the famous Walkman situation… thinking a business model or a product will have everlasting success.
+But in the end, if you don’t question your own business model and your behaviour toward your customers, it can lead you to the famous Walkman situation… thinking a business model or a product will have everlasting success.
 The Walkman hit the market like a disruptive bomb.
 Boom, there it was blowing every competitor away like a hurricane!
-While Sony were enjoying their infallible product Apple snuck in and iP(r)odded them out of the market.
+While Sony was enjoying its infallible product, Apple snuck in and iP(r)odded them out of the market.

-Apple had destroyed their happy center of success.
-Sony didn’t die but they got into some struggle… Even though they thought they had the best product tailored for their customers’ needs.
+Apple had destroyed their happy centre of success.
+Sony didn’t die, but they got into some struggle… Even though they thought they had the best product tailored to their customers’ needs.
 Their shiny happy bubble turned into a dark cellar.

 Don’t wait too long to disrupt yourself

 FinTechs themselves would do well to watch their backs as they surge ahead.
 The lesson is valid for every company at every stage.
-Getting fat and satisfied with yourself (me included) leads to a pretty boring situation like in a bad relationship when you stop working on yourself – it is doomed to fail.
-Despite the discussion, there are still a lot of banks that believe no one is able to really destroy them.
+Getting fat and satisfied with yourself (me included) leads to a pretty dull situation like in a bad relationship when you stop working on yourself – it is doomed to fail.
+Despite the discussion, there are still a lot of banks that believe no one can really destroy them.